Ky Vöss - Space Cadet

 I was in several symphonies.
 I started getting into composition when I was 13 or so, and I started writing for more orchestral kind of like pieces, like quartets, like piano trios, and I loved it.
 I wanted to write movie soundtracks for a bit.
 That was my goal, movie soundtracks.
 And then I heard the halo soundtrack.
 I had never played halo, and I was like okay, fuck that, I'm going to make video game soundtracks.
 Obviously, that hasn't happened yet.

-I also didn't jump directly from that to electronic music.
+I also didn't jump directly from that to electronic music and dream pop.
 Some weird life stuff happened, and I ended up in a punk band for a while, and that was fun.
 It wasn't like my passion, but I was playing the violin, so it was like a transition.
 I was also doing some yell singing.

 I started my own project after realizing that I was allowed to do that.
 I played guitar and bass in that one, and it was really fun.
 Then my life was uprooted, I didn't have band members, and I also don't want any band members.
 I asked myself, how can I do this without anybody else?
 And it was oh, I have a computer.
 Ha, I'm going to be a producer, and now I'm here.